 - Lidar Swath Polygon

-Possible Added Deliverables (not 3DEP-funded deliverables, but can be part of the 3DEP contract as additional products and services with the 3DEP contract vendor)
+Possible Added Deliverables are not 3DEP funded deliverables, but can be part of the 3DEP contract as additional products and services with the 3DEP contract vendor.

 - Higher density Point Cloud (3DGeo advocates for QL1, partners may upgrade areas to QL0)

 - Intensity imagery, GeoTIFF

 What are Foundational Derived Products?